massimobonanni/AZ-203-DevelopingSolutionsforMicrosoftAzure/Instructions/Labs/AZ-203_02_lab_ak.md

 1. Select **Save** to save the script.

-#### Task 5: Test function execution
+#### Task 5: Test function run

 1. On the taskbar, select the **Windows Terminal** icon.

-1. At the open command prompt, enter the following command, and then select Enter to start the **httprepl** tool setting the base URI to the value of the **URL** you copied earlier in this lab.
+1. At the open command prompt, enter the following command, and then select Enter to start the **httprepl** tool setting the base URI to the value of the URL that you copied earlier in this lab.

     ```
     httprepl <function-app-url>
     ```

-    > **Note**: For example, if your **URL** is **https://funclogicstudent.azurewebsites.net**, your command would be **httprepl https://funclogicstudent.azurewebsites.net**.
+    > **Note**: For example, if your URL is **https://funclogicstudent.azurewebsites.net**, your command would be **httprepl https://funclogicstudent.azurewebsites.net**.

-1. Within the tool prompt, enter the following command, and then select Enter to navigate to the relative **api** endpoint:
+1. At the tool prompt, enter the following command, and then select Enter to browse to the relative **api** endpoint:

     ```
     cd api
     ```

-1. Enter the following command, and then select Enter to navigate to the relative **getsettinginfo** endpoint:
+1. Enter the following command, and then select Enter to browse to the relative **getsettinginfo** endpoint:

     ```
     cd getsettinginfo